Book Printing Tips: A Guide for Authors and Creators

 At Aburra Press, we are authors ourselves so this is an interesting topic for us.

-For smaller novels, we think 5.5 x 8.5 inches is a great size that balances the look of a traditional trade paper back while fitting into the standard Australian paper sizes.
-For something more out there, we love the traveler size of 104 x 210mm because it looks quite trendy and the reading experience feels familiar, as it matches texts on phones with a thinner text column.
+For smaller novels, we think 5.5 x 8.5 inches is a great size that balances the look of a traditional trade paper back while fitting into the standard Australian paper sizes with minimal waste.
+For something more out there, we love the traveler size of 104 x 210mm.
+It looks quite trendy and the reading experience feels familiar to text on a phone screen with its thinner text column, which may help the next generation read gooder.

-For memoirs and larger photo books, we would avoid a book that is exactly A4, as a general rule.
-This is because it is a boring size - and just reminds everyone of a bill or a document.
-Instead, we would recommend a custom size of 184 x 266mm for photo books as it fits photos quite well or go with a B5 books for a more standardised template.
+For memoirs and larger photo books, as a general rule, we would avoid a book that is exactly A4.
+Simply because A4 is such a boring size - and reminds everyone of a bill or a document.
+Instead, we would recommend a custom size of 184 x 266mm for photo books as it fits landscape and portrait photos quite well or go with a B5 books for a more standardised template.

 If you are unsure, the first step is to have a look at your bookshelf and measure the size of a book you like.